-- ii Competitive Peer Group.
-Our compensation committee selects our peers from technology companies that are similar to us with respect to market capitalization, revenue and other criteria. - ii Stock Ownership Guidelines for Directors.
-We maintain stock ownership guidelines for our directors to encourage ownership of our common stock and alignment with the long-term interests of our stockholders. - ii Clawback Provision.
+- ii Multi-Year Vesting Requirements.
+The equity awards granted to our executive officers generally vest over multi-year periods, consistent with current market practice and our retention objectives. - ii Clawback Provision.
 We implemented a claw back provision for our executive compensation in October 2023 that recovers any incentive-based compensation that was erroneously awarded as a result of a restatement of our financial statements.